iTwin/itwinjs-core/docs/bis/guide/other-topics/calculated-properties.md

 1. Calculated properties are expected to be displayed in Standard iTwin.js UX controls such as Property Pane and Grids
 1. Calculated values need to be queried via ECSQL

-## Calculated properties handled via a custom User-Interface
+### Calculated properties handled via a custom User-Interface

-In some cases, a calculated property is very specialized to a particular domain workflow that it needs of a custom User Interface to present it correctly to users.
-If the calculation itself is inexpensive and its result does not need to be queried via ECSQL, doing it on the fly when needed may be the best solution.
+In some cases, a calculated property is very specialized to a particular domain workflow that it needs a custom User Interface to present it correctly to users.
+If the calculation itself is inexpensive and its result does not need to be queried via ECSQL, doing it on the fly on demand may be the best solution.
 It avoids the storage overhead and caching complexities that the previous approaches bring with them.

 In summary, this approach is most appropriate for Calculated properties that meet the following criteria:

 1. Calculation is lightweight
 1. Calculated values are _not_ expected to be displayed in Standard iTwin.js UX controls such as Property Pane and Grids.
 1. No need to access the calculated property via ECSQL

+## Property-calculations based on data potentially distributed among multiple transactions

+This category of calculated properties refers to those whose inputs may be provided and change across multiple transactions, typically by different data-writers.
+Examples include calculated properties that capture the result of statistical calculations - averages, standard deviations, etc - or data aggregation in general - Volume of Material X needed by all disciplines in a project.

+It is highly recommended that this kind of calculation properties to be computed and stored later in the lifetime of a BIS Repository.
+This is typically done by a Transformation job instead of by an Application.
+Such job is in charge of moving data forward from a `Work in Progress` BIS repository into another one, usually refered to as `Shared`, that captures data already reviewed and approved that others can rely on.

+As a result, it becomes a good practice to define Calculated properties that will be computed and set by Transformation jobs in a separate BIS schema that no other Application will import or target.